Department Key information Learning Support

 Our Key Stage 3 follows the national curriculum and is built around understanding and mastering of the basics in both literacy and numeracy which is tailored to our students’ needs and linked to the whole school aims.
 We work alongside the English and Maths departments to plan the curriculum to each cohort.
 Literacy lessons are set around mastery of high tier vocabulary and non-fiction texts enabling our students to become more attentive to their reading skills.

-In accordance with the JPP, we want our students to think and learn about the role of the individual and their place in society.
+We want our students to think and learn about the role of the individual and their place in society.
 With this in mind, we allow all students the opportunity for class discussions, and we encourage students to voice and vocalise their opinions through Oracy debate whilst acquiring and understanding the views of others.

 Skills the students will develop